wp-plugins/ab-tasty/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-AB Tasty enables you to set up A/B tests and multivariate and easily to optimize your conversion rate.
+AB Tasty enables you to set up A/B tests and multivariate easily to optimize your conversion rate.

 == Description ==
 Compare the performances of different versions of a same page in real time and give your customers the best experience !